 Speaking of painting, our next step in the bedroom will probably be to get some color on the walls (we’re thinking a gray-ish blue with some green undertones to work with our whole teal vision from this mood board of yore) – which should make our new white bed frame, er Ed, really stand out.
 We also want to get a new duvet (not only to change things up a bit, but also because something a little bigger will cover the bedsides more and result in fewer sleep fights over who has more of the covers).
 And we’ll happily be able to reuse our beloved existing West Elm duvet in the guest room once we get a full sized bed in there (it’s a full/queen sized duvet, but we always thought it was better suited to a full sized bed, which is exactly what we have planned for that room).
 Slowly but surely…

-Psst- To anyone who missed our Nate Berkus appearance, it seems as though it’s going to rerun today (click here to see which channel and time it airs in your area).
+Psst- To anyone who missed our Nate Berkus appearance, it seems as though it’s going to rerun today.
 Why are we nervous all over again?
 Gah.